 The price of your WordPress hosting plan is going to be dictated by its inclusions.
 The more expensive the plans are, the more inclusions they’re likely to have.

 However, not all WordPress hosts are created equally.

 For example, SiteGround is renowned for having excellent site speed and great site uptime.
 Hostinger is known for providing some of the cheapest hosting there is without compromising on features.
 While WP Engine is great for high-traffic WordPress sites.
 And, all three of them price their plans differently.

 That doesn’t mean that you should throw price out the window.
-What it means is you need to focus on the host delivering on your priority first, before also considering the price of the plan in comparison to other hosts.
+What it means is you want to focus on your priority first and if the host can give that to you.
+Then consider the price of the plan in comparison to other hosts.

 This aspect is completely subjective.
 Naturally, we will all have different priorities for our websites.

 For example, if you’re building an ecommerce site for an extremely well-known business, you’ll likely be expecting high-volume traffic from the get-go, so speed and site uptime would be a key priority.

 Whereas if you own a small business and want to build a website as a platform for prospects to find and contact you, your priorities may focus more on the price of the plan and the support the host can offer.